Visit the institution website for COVID‑19 updates

-- The equivalent of a UK upper second class honours degree of which approximately 50% is comprised of Modern Foreign Languages or a similar subject.
-Alternatively, applicants who have achieved a lower second class honours degree will be considered in conjunction with having resided in a country where the national language corresponds with the language you wish to teach (If your degree is from an overseas institution you must apply for a Statement of Comparability from NARIC).
+- The equivalent of a UK 2:2 honours degree of which approximately 50% is comprised of Modern Foreign Languages or a similar subject.
+Alternatively, applicants who have achieved a lower second class honours degree will be considered in conjunction with having resided in a country where the national language corresponds with the language you wish to teach (If your degree is from an overseas institution you must apply for a Statement of Comparability from NARIC)

 - We welcome applications from mature applicants pursuing a career change.